Are you thinking of travelling alone to Italy? Here’s why you should do it and six of the best solo travel destinations in Italy.

 Bologna is a perfect centre for wandering around as a solo traveller.
 As most of its basilicas and piazzas are in the historic centre, it is easy to get around on foot.

 Start at Piazza Maggiore, Bologna’s main square and, after visiting the Basilica di San Petronio, climb up Asinelli Tower for panoramic views over the city.
-Discover works by a young Michelangelo in San Domenico Basilica and go window shopping in the Quadrilatero, Bologna’s main shopping district.
+Discover works by Michelangelo in San Domenico Basilica and go window shopping in the Quadrilatero, Bologna’s main shopping district.

 Visit Bologna as a solo traveller to cultivate your relationship with food but stay to enjoy the city’s rich history.